 Tirta Empul Temple Entrance Fee

-The entrance is Rp 50.000 per ticket.
-As in many other holy sites in Bali, visitors are required to wear respectful clothing.
-Both to cover shoulder and sarong to cover the knee.
-Planning to do the bathing ritual.
-Make sure to bring another sarong to change the wet one after the bath.
+The entrance is Rp50.000 for one person.
+Similar to other holy sites in Bali, visitors are required to wear clothing that covers the shoulder and sarong to cover the knee.
+Planning to do the bathing ritual, Melukat.
+Make sure to bring another sarong to change the wet one after bathing.

 |Tirta Empul Temple Entrance Fee|

-As the busiest temple in the region, the Tirta Empul Temple has more than enough facilities.
-Bathroom and parking are available (one parking ticket Rp 5000).
-Lockers to put belonging while visitors bath available for rent.
-Each at Rp 10,000.
+As the busiest temple in the region, the Tirta Empul Temple has adequate facilities.
+Bathroom and parking are available (parking ticket Rp5.000).
+Lockers to put belonging while visitors’ bathing is available for rent.
+With an additional fee of Rp20.000.
 Restaurants and gift shops are plenty just outside the temple premises.

 How To Get To Tirta Empul Temple

-The route from Ubud is as follows: Ubud - Tampaksiring Street - continue to Ir.
+The route from Ubud is as follows: Ubud – Tampaksiring Street – continue to Ir.
 Soekarno Street -take the right turn to Tirta Street, where the temple is located.
-The journey takes only 30 minutes from Ubud downtown.
+The journey will take only 30 minutes from Ubud downtown.